Kaviyarasu22M/Final_Year_Project/README.md

-\textbf{AI-Based Smart Blind Stick for Real-Time Obstacle Detection and Object Recognition with Voice Assistance}
+**AI-Based Smart Blind Stick for Real-Time Obstacle Detection and Object Recognition with Voice Assistance**